 How to make an appointment

-The Counselling Service is part of Student Services on Level 2 of the Library.
-You can make an appointment by speaking to reception staff in Student Services.
+The Counselling Service is part of Student Services, based within the Library.
+You can make an appointment by speaking to the Support Enquiry Zone (SEZ) (Ground Floor, Library) or alternatively you can phone (01382) 308833 or email: firstname.lastname@example.org.

 Appointments are scheduled between 9am and 5pm Monday to Friday.